Remember When Faith Hill Sang the National Anthem at the Super Bowl?

 In 2000, just before the Los Angeles Rams defeated the Tennessee Titans at Super Bowl XXXIV with a score of 23–16, Faith Hill sang the National Anthem, and she killed it.

 Perhaps her performance allowed her to get into the good graces of NBC’s Sunday Night Football, as she began singing the opening theme for the program in 2007.
-Her version of Joan Jett’s “I Hate Myself for Loving You” into “Waiting All Day” made its way into every Sunday game.
+Her version of Joan Jett’s “I Hate Myself for Loving You,” made into “Waiting All Day for Sunday Night,” made its way into every Sunday game.
 She was a staple for six seasons.
 She exited the gig in 2013, paving the way for Carrie Underwood to take over.

 Country Singers Who Played Football